1. Purpose Of This Document

 World Federation for Mental Health

-- Global Status Report on Violence Prevention, 2014 WHO Jointly published by WHO, the United Nations Development Programme, and the United Nations Office on Drugs and Crime
+Global Status Report on Violence Prevention, 2014 WHO Jointly published by WHO, the United Nations Development Programme, and the New Resolution on Mental Health and Human Rights, 1 July 2016

 Since 2011, IIMHL has collaborated with the US National Council for Community Behavioral Healthcare to offer a series of Webinars.
 In 2012 these Webinars included: